hyanwong/giglib/docs/concepts.md

 # Concepts

-Recombinant genealogies in the form of Ancestral Recombination Graphs (ARGs) can't encode complex genomic rearrangements that generate structural variation (SV).
+Recombinant genealogies in the form of Ancestral Recombination Graphs (ARGs) can't encode complex genomic rearrangements that generate structural variation.
-SV is increasingly seen as important both within and, especially, between species.
+Structural variants (SVs) are increasingly seen as important both within and, especially, between species.

 A (generalised) genetic inheritance graph (or GIG) extends the concept of an ARG so that “edge annotations” can specify different parent and child left/right coordinates.